ludivineConstanti/dino-404/mdDocumentation/researchAnimation.md

 ## Legs

-Legs go to the front and fold, to not touch the obstacle / achieve a greater distance
+Legs go to the front and fold, to not touch the obstacle / achieve a greater distance.
+They need to go back toward the ground for the landing.